10up/gutenberg-best-practices/training/Block-Based-Themes/07-content-model.md

 - `show_in_rest` is the single most important flag.
 Without it, the field is invisible to the editor, bindings, and JS.
 - Complex meta (like `MovieRuntime`) uses the `object` type with a `properties` schema.
 - Content Connect provides bidirectional many-to-many relationships between post types.

-## Ship it checkpoint

-- Can explain where CPTs, meta, and relationships are defined
-- Can see meta fields in the REST API response
-- Understands why `show_in_rest` matters

 ## Further reading